We are committed to operating and producing metals with the least possible environmental footprint

 Cultural Transformation

-Recently launched initiatives focussed on three areas to drive continuous environmental improvement: People, Technical Operations and Technical innovation.
+We launched initiatives focused on five areas to drive continuous environmental improvement: Leadership, Responsibility, Training, Communication and Innovation.

 Environmental focus areas